Dissolved inorganic carbon: Solubility pump

 More than 99% of dissolved inorganic carbon is in the form of bicarbonate and carbonate ions meaning that most of the ocean’s carbon storing ability is due to this chemical reactivity.
 Sea-air flux of CO2 and the resulting dissolved inorganic carbon is affected by physical processes such as strong winds and vertical mixing, and the biological processes of photosynthesis, respiration, and decomposition.

 Biological pump

 Dissolved inorganic carbon is a key component of the biological pump, which is defined as the amount of biologically produced organic carbon flux from the upper ocean to the deep ocean.
-Dissolved inorganic carbon in the form of carbon dioxide is fixed into organic carbon is produced through photosynthesis.
+Dissolved inorganic carbon in the form of carbon dioxide is fixed into organic carbon through photosynthesis.
 Respiration is the reverse process and consumes organic carbon to produce inorganic carbon.
 Photosynthesis, and the biological pump, is dependent on the availability of inorganic nutrients and carbon dioxide.